lvyupku/lvyupku.github.io/_pages/english.md

 ***Government-Funded Research Projects***

 1. General Program of the National Natural Science Foundation of China, No. 62576222, “Intelligent Anomaly Detection and Explainability Methods for Multi-Source Physiological Signals,” Jan.
 2026–Dec.
-2029, **Principal Investigator**.
+2029, **PI**.
 2. General Program of the National Natural Science Foundation of China, No. 62473267, “Large Language Model-Driven Fusion of Multi-Source Incomplete Physiological Information,” Jan.
 2025–Dec.
-2028, participant.
+2028, Co-I.
 3. Key-Area Special Project for General Universities in Guangdong Province—Biomedicine and Health, No. 2023ZDZX2055, “Key Technologies for Traditional Chinese Medicine Diagnosis of Maternal and Child Health Conditions Based on AI-Enabled Multimodal Data,” Oct.
 2023–Oct.
-2026, **Principal Investigator**.
+2026, **PI**.
 4. General Open Fund Project of the National Engineering Laboratory for Big Data System Computing Technology, No. SZU-BDSC-OF2024-11, “Prediction of Adverse Delivery Outcomes Using Multimodal Deep Learning Based on Big Data and Large Models,” Jan.
 2024–Dec.
 2025, **Principal Investigator**.
 5. Open Project of the State Key Laboratory of Robotics, “Tactile-Based Perception Modeling and Grasping Simulation for Underwater Manipulators,” Dec.
 2023–Dec.
-2025, ongoing, participant.
+2025, Co-I.
 6. General Program of the Shenzhen Stable Support Plan for Higher Education Institutions, No. SZWD2021012, “Privacy-Preserving Machine-Learning Algorithms Based on Fully Homomorphic Encryption,” Sep.
 2020–Dec.
-2023, participant.
+2023, Co-I.
 7. Shenzhen Research Start-Up Project for Newly Introduced High-Level Talents, No. 2019010801011, “Deep-Learning Technologies for Mobile and Embedded Internet-of-Things Systems,” Jan.
 2019–Dec.
-2021, RMB 1.7 million, completed, **Principal Investigator**.
+2021, **PI**.
 8. Shenzhen General Technology Research Project, No. 2021325715, Key Project No. 2022233, “Research and Development of an ‘Internet+’ Intelligent Maternal–Fetal Monitoring System,” Jan.
 2022–Dec.
-2023, participant.
+2023, Co-I.
 9. Scientific Research Project for General Universities in Guangdong Province—Young Innovative Talents Category, No. 2022KQNCX071, “Generalizable Deep Learning Based on Multi-Center Datasets,” Sep.
 2022–Aug.
-2024, participant.
+2024, Co-I.
 10. Guangdong Key-Discipline Research Capacity Enhancement Project, No. 2022ZDJS112, “Key Technologies for a Multimodal Perception-Based Human–Computer Interaction Service System Using Cloud–Edge Collaboration,” Jan.
 2023–Dec.
-2025, participant.
+2025, Co-I.
 11. Guangdong Key-Discipline Research Capacity Enhancement Project, No. 2022ZDJS117, “Efficient Video-Coding Technologies Based on Neural Radiance Fields,” Jan.
 2023–Dec.
-2025, participant.
+2025, Co-I.
 12. Scientific Research Project for General Universities in Guangdong Province—Characteristic Innovation Category, No. 2019KTSCX204, “Key Technologies for Weakly Supervised Hybrid Intelligent Question Answering with Knowledge Reasoning,” Jan.
 2020–Dec.
-2021, participant.
+2021, Co-I.
 13. General Program of the Shenzhen Stable Support Plan for Higher Education Institutions, No. SZWD2021011, “Multimodal Knowledge-Aware Hybrid Models and Methods for Domain-Specific Intelligent Question Answering,” Sep.
 2020–Dec.
-2023, participant.
+2023, Co-I.
 14. Shenzhen Science and Technology Application Demonstration Project, No. KJYY20170721163528274, “Intelligent Maternal and Child Internet-of-Things Platform for Perinatal Health Management,” Apr.
 2017–Apr.
-2020, RMB 3 million, completed, **Principal Investigator**.
+2020, RMB 3 million, completed, **PI**.

 ***Industry–University Collaborative Projects***

 1. Ministry of Education Industry–University Collaborative Education Project, No. 231105340010748, “Development of an Intelligent Autonomous Unmanned Systems Laboratory for Applied-Talent Education,” Oct.
 2023–Sep.
-2024, **Principal Investigator**.
+2024, **PI**.
 2. Shenzhen Technology University–Enterprise Joint Laboratory Project, No. 20231064010040, “OpenHarmony Joint Laboratory” with Guangdong Nine-Link Technology Co., Ltd., Apr.
 2023–Apr.
-2026, participant.
+2026, Co-I.
 3. Industry-Sponsored Project, No. 20210202027, “Development of an Autonomous Glass-Curtain-Wall Cleaning Robot Based on Artificial Intelligence,” Sep.
 2021–Dec.
-2023, **Principal Investigator**.
+2023, **PI**.
 4. Shenzhen Technology University–Enterprise Collaborative Talent-Training Project, No. 201922002, “Shenzhen Jumper Technology–Medical Big Data Joint Laboratory,” Jun.
-2021–May 2024, **Principal Investigator**.
+2021–May 2024, **PI**.
 5. Ministry of Education Supply–Demand Matching Employment Education Project, No. 20230109806, “Human-Resource Capacity Enhancement for the Computer Science and Technology Program at Shenzhen Technology University,” Jan.
 2023–Dec.
-2023, **Principal Investigator**.
+2023, **PI**.
 6. Ministry of Education Supply–Demand Matching Employment Education Project, No. 20230103577, “Baidu Practical Training Base Project,” Jan.
 2023–Dec.
-2023, participant.
+2023, Co-I.
 7. Ministry of Education Industry–University Collaborative Education Project, No. 202101207006, “Reform and Practice of a Computational-Thinking-Oriented University Computer Fundamentals Course in the Era of Big Data,” Mar.
 2021–Feb.
-2023, **Principal Investigator**.
+2023, **PI**.
 8. Ministry of Education Industry–University Collaborative Education Project, No. 202101207006, “Development of University Computer Fundamentals Courses at Universities of Applied Sciences under the New Engineering Education Initiative,” Mar.
 2021–Feb.
-2023, participant.
+2023, Co-I.
 9. Ministry of Education Industry–University Collaborative Education Project, No. 201902259017, “Development of the Tencent–Shenzhen Technology University Artificial Intelligence Practice Base,” Sep.
 2020–Aug.
-2021, participant.
+2021, Co-I.
 10. Ministry of Education Industry–University Collaborative Education Project, No. 201901215018, “AI Practice Teaching Platform Based on a vGPU Environment,” Oct.
 2019–Sep.
-2020, participant.
+2020, Co-I.
 11. Ministry of Education Industry–University Collaborative Education Project, No. 201802083053, “Development of a Test Data Center Based on Artificial Intelligence Technologies,” Jan.
 2019–Dec.
-2019, participant.
+2019, Co-I.

 ***Teaching and Education Reform Projects***

 1. Guangdong Provincial Higher Education Teaching Reform Project, “Exploration and Development of a High-Quality Applied-Talent Education System in Computer-Related Disciplines,” Oct.
 2024–Oct.
-2027, participant.
+2027, Co-I.
-2. Fourth-Batch Textbook Pilot Application Project under the “101 Plan” for Undergraduate Computer Education Reform, Introduction to Computing, ongoing, Project Lead.
+2. Fourth-Batch Textbook Pilot Application Project under the “101 Plan” for Undergraduate Computer Education Reform, Introduction to Computing, ongoing, **PI**.
 3. General Teaching Reform Project of the College of Big Data and Internet, Shenzhen Technology University, No. BDI202301010, “Theory and Practice of Developing a First-Class Undergraduate Computer Science and Technology Program at a University of Applied Sciences,” **Principal Investigator**.
-4. Distinctive Course Development Project of the College of Big Data and Internet, Shenzhen Technology University, No. BDI202302012, Introduction to Machine Learning, **Principal Investigator**.
+4. Distinctive Course Development Project of the College of Big Data and Internet, Shenzhen Technology University, No. BDI202302012, Introduction to Machine Learning, **PI**.
-5. Education Research Project of the National Association for Computer Education in Higher Education, Fourth Quarter of 2022, “14th Five-Year Plan Textbook Development Project,” No. CERACU2022P47, University Computer Fundamentals, participant.
+5. Education Research Project of the National Association for Computer Education in Higher Education, Fourth Quarter of 2022, “14th Five-Year Plan Textbook Development Project,” No. CERACU2022P47, University Computer Fundamentals, Co-I.
 6. Guangdong Provincial Higher Education Teaching Reform Project, No. 20211056040002, “Exploration of University Computer Fundamentals Course Reform at Universities of Applied Sciences,” Jan.
 2021–Dec.
-2022, participant.
+2022, Co-I.
 7. Shenzhen Technology University Teaching Reform Research Project, No. 20181043, “Exploration of an I<sup>3</sup>-Integrated Applied-Talent Education System for Computer-Related Disciplines,” Nov.
 2018–Dec.
-2020, participant.
+2020, Co-I.
 8. Shenzhen Technology University Teaching Reform Research Project, No. 20181051, “Innovative Teaching of University Computer Fundamentals Using the LEGO Mindstorms Robotic System under the New Engineering Education Initiative,” Dec.
 2018–Nov.
-2020, **Principal Investigator**.
+2020, **PI**.

 Selected Publications